Hoyt-Systems-Texas/HoytSys.Common/Docs/Development/FeatureChecklist.md

     - [ ] What is the maximum session length?
     - [ ] How long are biometric security valid for?
     - [ ] Session and long term keys are able to be expired.
+    - [ ] Security is upfront and not possible to ignore in the backend.
+Means you have to explicitly remove or ignore.
 - [ ] What is the financial risk of a security issue or a data leak?
 - [ ] Define a glossary of terms with the business and development team.
 - [ ] Define high-level domain model.